vvaltchev/tilck/README.md

 `Tilck` is **not** meant to be a full-featured production kernel.
 Please, refer to Linux (or other kernels) for that.
 The idea for the moment was just to implement an educational kernel able to run a class of Linux console applications on real hardware.
-At some point in the future and with a lot of luck, `Tilck` might actually have a chance to be used in production embedded environments (as mentioned above) but it will still be *by design* limited in terms of features compared to the Embedded Linux.
-For example, `Tilck` will *probably* never support things like swap and SMP as they introduce a substantial amount of complexity and nondeterminism in a kernel.
-This kernel will always try to be very different from Linux, simply because Linux is already great per se and it does not make any sense trying to reimplement it.
-Instead, it's worth trying to do something new while playing, at the same time, the "linux-compatibility card".
+At some point in the future and **with a lot of luck**, `Tilck` might actually have a chance to be used in production embedded environments (as mentioned above) but it will still be *by design* limited in terms of features compared to Embedded Linux. `Tilck` will always try to be different from Linux, simply because Linux is already great per se and it does not make any sense trying to reimplement it.
+Instead, it's worth trying to create something *new* while playing the "linux-compatibility card".
-What I expect is Tilck to start "stealing" ideas from hard real-time kernels, once it gets ported to ARM and MMU-less CPUs.
+What I expect is `Tilck` to start "stealing" ideas from hard real-time kernels, once it gets ported to ARM and MMU-less CPUs.
 But today, the project is not there yet.

 #### Why Tilck runs only on x86 (ia-32)?